updownpress/markdown-lint/rules/027-no-multiple-space-blockquote.md

+---
-## MD027 - Multiple spaces after blockquote symbol
+title: MD027 - Multiple spaces after blockquote symbol

-Tags: blockquote, whitespace, indentation
+tags:  [blockquote, whitespace, indentation]

-Aliases: no-multiple-space-blockquote
+alias: no-multiple-space-blockquote
+---

 This rule is triggered when blockquotes have more than one space after the blockquote (`>`) symbol: